ethman/slakh-generation/README.md

 `librenderman.so`.
 And now RenderMan is set up!

+Details for how to do to other things with RenderMan are provided in the RenderMan folder or in the RenderMan repos.
+These details are not required to continue working with this guide.

 ## Step 2: Install/Setup Kontakt and/or other Synthesis VSTs

 See Native Instruments' website for details on installing Kontakt.
 I don't believe there are any